Sunday, November 24, 2019 · 16 min read

 Since the unmanned Apollo 4 launch in 1967 LCC has managed launches of spacecraft, including all American space flights with human crews.
 NASA's 52 Space Shuttle program also used LCC.
 The center has recently been renovated in preparation for the upcoming SLS missions, which are scheduled to begin in 2020 with Artemis 1.

-Through 2016 to 2018, the LCC and Launch Complex 39B have seen complete upgrades tailored to the needs of the SLS rocket and Orion spacecraft, and for commercial partners.
+From 2016 to 2018, the LCC and Launch Complex 39B have seen complete upgrades tailored to the needs of the SLS rocket and Orion spacecraft, and for commercial partners.
 Among others, Launch Pad 39B has been modified and upgraded with state-of-the-art communications and weather instrumentation systems.

-The PCM Telemetry Laboratory
+The PCM telemetry laboratory